Summer Camps Policies and Procedures

 Sign-out procedure

-• Participants designated self-sign-out will begin being dismissed from the designated sign-in/out location at 3:45 pm each day of the program.
+Participants with self-sign-out permission will be dismissed from the designated sign-in/out location at 3:45 pm each day of the program.

-• Participants designated self-sign-out may attend aftercare until 5 pm.
-Following 5 pm the participant will be dismissed from the designated sign-in/out location.
+Participants with self-sign-out permission may attend aftercare until 5 pm.
+After 5 pm, the participant will be dismissed from the designated sign-in/out location.

 Late drop-off

-If your camper is arriving after 9 am, families and their camper will need to go to the camp office (MB026), which is located in the lower level of the Stan Grad Centre.
-Camp admin will then direct the camper to the location of their camp and ensure that the camp leader is notified of their arrival.
+If your camper is arriving after 9 am, families and their camper will need to go to the camp office in the Stan Grad Centre, room MB026.
+A camp administrator will then direct the camper to the location of their camp and ensure the camp leader is notified of their arrival.

 Late pick-up